Astronomy News for the Month of February 2025

 Pluto

-Is in conjunction with the Sun on the 21st.
-Pluto sets at 6:07 p.m. on the 1st.
-After conjunction, Pluto returns to the morning sky rising about 6:50 a.m. by month's end.
-Pluto is lost in the evening and morning twilight glow all month and is not visible.
-Pluto is in the constellation of Capricornus shining at magnitude 15.3 shining at magnitude 15.2.
+Rises at 6:50 a.m. on the 1st and about 5:03 a.m. by month's end.
+Pluto is lost in the morning and twilight glow for most month.
+Pluto is in the constellation of Capricornus shining at magnitude 15.2.

 As always, good luck at spotting Neptune, Ceres and Pluto, a large telescope and dark skies will be needed.